Things to Do in Washington's Islands Region

 Washington's archipelago offers endless possibilities for exploration.

 Home to Whidbey Island, Camano Island, and the San Juan Islands, this region beckons visitors with natural beauty.
 While Whidbey and Camano are reachable by driving from the mainland, visitors to the San Juan Islands will need to hop aboard a ferry, private boat, or charter flight.

 Here are some interesting ways to experience Washington's Islands Region.

 Pedal around Camano Island on a scenic 45-mile loop that winds through rolling hills, dense forests, and flat farmlands, or dip into Camano Island State Park for an easy mile on car-free routes.

-Nestled on the south side of Penn Cove on Whidbey Island, waterfront community Coupeville was once a bustling port of commerce, ferrying products and people between the mainland and the island.
-Today its historic wharf is more a place of leisure worth a stroll with charming boutiques and cafes, plus the real skeletons of Rosie the gray whale and Rudy the Dall’s porpoise.
+Nestled on the south side of Penn Cove on Whidbey Island, the historic waterfront community of Coupeville was once a bustling port of commerce, ferrying products and people between the mainland and the island.
+Today, you can stroll its quaint wharf and browse charming boutiques and cafes.

 About the Author